tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_units.md

 But in protocols not explicitly specifying data units (like [VISS](https://raw.githack.com/w3c/automotive/gh-pages/spec/VISSv2_Core.html)) it is expected that `Vehicle.Speed` is sent and received as `km/h` (without scaling or offset).

+VSS does not offer any syntax for defining alternative units for a specific signal.
+The VSS project has specified for all units a corresponding quantity e.g. `velocity` for `km/h`.
+An API may use the quantity information to identify alternative units that can be used to represent the signal.
+The VSS list of units does not specify conversion factors, so even if VSS list both `km/h` and `m/s` as units for the quantity `velocity`, it is not specified how they relate to each other.

 In some cases it is natural to omit the data unit.
 This concerns typically signals where datatype `string` is used, but also signals where the value just represents a number (dimensionless quantities), like in the example below: